-Besides the fracture of the bone, damage to the arteries leading to the femoral head is another concern as it can limit the necessary blood supply.
+Besides the fracture of bone, damage to arteries leading to the femoral head is justifiably serious concern as it can limit the necessary blood supply.
 Without healthy blood flow delivering the necessary nutrients and oxygen, complications such as hip osteonecrosis (also called avascular necrosis) can result.
 Osteonecrosis can lead to the bone marrow dying, weakening the femoral head and leaving it at risk of collapsing.
 Repairing the fractured bone and arteries is important to maintain the blood flow to the head of the femur.

 Intertrochanteric hip fractures affect the area well below the femoral head, and as a result, are much easier to heal.
 This is because the fractured area is easier to treat because of its location, and blood supply to the bone is not as much of a concern.

 - Difficulties walking, standing or moving or complete immobility

 - Swelling, stiffness and bruising in the hip area

 - A visible shortening and outward turning of the leg on the affected side

 - A visible change in the appearance of the hip joint

 - Osteoporosis or weakened bones - women are at greater risk as they are more prone to osteoporosis

 - Age - 90% of hip fractures occur in people over age 60